Dheuster/AFT-FO4Edition/readme.txt

         (32) and ask someone new to follow you through conversation.

   B. AFT Settings

-     In the Miscellaneous category of your inventory, you will find a Holotape labeled "AFT Settings".
-Use this holotape to change global settings or perform more admin-like functions like prepping for uninstall.

-     The holotape can be used on your pipboy or on any other terminal that supports holotapes.
+     Global settings are used for settings that affect all followers.
+It also supports admin-like functions like prepping for uninstall.

+     You can access Global settings in two ways.
+First, you can access them via the Tools menu of the AFT Activator.
+This is recommended if you are using VR.

+     The second Method is to use the AFT Settings holotape located in your Misc items.

         ----------------------
         Global AFT Settings
         ----------------------